kinopio-club/kinopio-help/api/index.md

 ## Authentication

 Kinopio uses token-based authentication using your user `apiKey`.
-The easiest way to get your apiKey is by entering `JSON.parse(localStorage.user).apiKey` in your browser console on [kinopio.club](http://kinopio.club).
+You can get your apiKey in the app through `User → Settings → Api Key`.

+> 🙈 Your API key carries the same privileges as your user account, so be sure to keep it secret!

 Use your apiKey in the `Authorization` header of each request.

-> 🙈 Your API key carries the same privileges as your user account, so be sure to keep it secret!

 (For testing, you can also use a query string (`?apiKey=`) but this is less secure and not recommended)